Nood24/MIDI-Real-Time/index.md

 ### RtMidi

-[rtidi]: RtMidi is an open source project providing an API that allows systems to interface with Midi input and outputs.
+RtMidi is an open source project providing an API that allows systems to interface with Midi input and outputs.
 One Man Ceilidh used this software to revieve midi input from the accordion.

 See the rtmidi git for more information: